Suppliers and Vendors

 (Return to top)

-With over 40 years’ experience as a cabinet maker, Jacques Lepage makes wooden rug hooking frames, punch hooking frames, and other wooden wool related items.
+With over 40 years’ experience as a cabinet maker, Jacques Lepage makes wooden rug hooking frames, punch hooking frames, and other wooden fibre-related items.

-As a rug hooker himself, he makes his rug hooking frames so they can turn and tilt.
-Using beautiful cherry wood and maple wood these frames are sturdy and light.
+As a rug hooker himself, Jacques makes his rug hooking frames so they can turn and tilt.
+Using beautiful cherry wood and maple wood, these frames are sturdy and light.

 • For more information: